The Hitchin Fibration for Symmetric Pairs: The Regular Quotient

-\begin{remark} Note that the left hand side is definable regardless of whether or not $H$ is smooth while the right hand side is only known to be definable when $H$ is smooth. \end{remark}
+\begin{remark} Note that, while we assume that $H$ is smooth throughout, the left hand side is definable regardless of whether or not $H$ is smooth.
+In contrast, the right hand side is only defined when $I^\reg$ is smooth. \end{remark}

-\begin{proof} This argument is essentially identical to a similar argument in the Vinberg monoid case found in \cite{morrissey2022reg}.
-The non-equivariant version isomorphism follows immediately from Proposition \ref{proposition: Gerbe implies regular quotient} and the fact that the map $\fp\rightarrow \fp\git K \cong \fa\git W_{a}$ is $\bbG_{m}$-equivariant.